anddimario/flutter_tips/README.md

 ### Scrollable view

-Be sure you have in the root widget:
+Be sure you have as root widget in body definition:

 ``` dart
 SingleChildScrollView(